JasonLinjc/CRISPR-Net/README.md

 Save it as 'gRNA_offTargets.csv'.

-Now you can run CRISPR-Net-mismatches-only as following:
+Now you can run CRISPR-Net-Aggregate as following:

     $> python ./CRISPR_Net_aggregate.py gRNA_offTargets.csv
     ...